 Adrien Broche, the new general manager of the oil company which is now the country’s leading oil company in terms of assets said, “We have launched with the State of Gabon a major Liquefied Petroleum Gas (LPG) production plant project that will take place in Batanga in Ogooué Maritime.

 The technical studies have already been completed, the equipment will be ordered before the end of the year and work will begin next year.
-Upon completion, this project will make it possible to produce approximately 10,000 tonnes per year of domestic gas by 2023.
-This gas is expected to reduce the West African country’s imports, and develop gas within the country, “explained Adrien Broche.
+Upon completion, this project will make it possible to produce approximately 10,000 tonnes per year of LPG by 2023.
+This gas is expected to reduce the West African country’s imports, and develop gas within the country, Explained Adrien Broche.

 Significance of the project